Hestray/Practice_CPP/README.md

 - functions, input handling and err checking with containers
 - OOP C++ and its pillars
 - RAII, smart pointers and move semantics
+# Timer & Budget (Prod_Pack)
+1. Timer (to clock in, clock out; calculates difference between times and you can check how much you worked)
+2. Budget tracking app